cdelorme/gn/readme.md

 - username entry
 - repositories by user
     - ordered by most recent activity
+- description

+Clicking it will:

-- commits per repository
+- load contributions per repository
-    - displays list of all contribitors /w username in bold
+    - display the list of all usernames /w contribution info
+    - bold/highlight the current users contributions

 The user may: